Bankoga/golem/open_problems/connection_problems.md

 The brain is an open system, that has dedicated routes for external input, and output.

 > Open Question: How do we translate external sensor data into spikes for the corresponding problem domains?

+Answer: Translation must be done on a sensor type basis, with each sensor having unique code for handling the translation.

 > Open Question: Does the translation change based on the available input slots for the corresponding problem domain?

+Answer: ?

-> Open Question: Where and how do we pass the translated data into the brain network?
+> ~~Open Question: Where and how do we pass the translated data into the brain network?~~

-Images -> Spikes
-Spikes -> numbers, images, sounds, etc...
+Answer: For each type of sensor, and output format, we will use predefined interaction code for decoding, and encoding.
+Because for a given network type, we can know what sensors will be available, and the actions it will be able to take outside the network, we can use unique handling for those problem domain types.
+Each type serves as a point of interaction with the external world, and can be processed on a per timestep basis to ensure consistency of internally generated data.
+However, the code that does the processing will look fundamentally different.
+Most sensors will not serve as destinations for other problem domains, and thus won't have any region or destinations.
+Those few sensors that do receive some minimal feedback, will use a different method for processing the outputs from other problem domains because the data must be translated.

+Sensor Types

+- Image
+- Audio

+Output Types

+- characters
+- images
+- sounds
+- etc...

 ## Wiring Together Problem Domains